SnowWolfRoy/HackerOoT/Project Outline.md

 ### Running
-- Animation **$\color{lightgreen}Done$** `gLinkWolfRunAnim`
+- Animation **$\color{lightgreen}Done$** `gLinkWolfRunAnim` $\color{orange}wip$ back legs need some work, and it seems to not be correctly looping for some reason. maybe test a longer anim and see what happens
 > [!IMPORTANT]
-> I may need to remake the animation after finding out how to measure the floor speed in Blender, and update it to match the actual speed of 10 upf
+> I may need to remake the animation after finding out how to measure the floor speed in Blender, and update it to match the actual speed of 10 upf;

 - Find and experiment with turning radius
 - Discover Animation Transitions to and from this animation